rothlab/tileseqMave/README.md

 Figure 1: Overview of the TileSeq workflow.
 The orange section is covered by `tileseq_mutcount`, while the blue section is covered by tileseqMave.

-The functions performed by TileSeqMave are organized in a set of discrete modules:
+The functions performed by TileSeqMave are organized in a set of discrete modules, which are all accessed via a common umbrella command: `tsm`.
+The general syntax for running any modules is `tsm <moduleName> [parameters]`; for example `tsm csv2json parameterSheet.csv -o parameters.json`.
+The detailed parameters for each module are explained in detail in each module's respective section below.
+Overall, the following modules are available:

 1. csv2json: This component reads and validates the parameter sheet which contains all relevant options and parameters of the experiment to be analyzed.
 2. joinCounts: This module processes the individual sample-specific count files produced by `tileseq_mutcount`.
 The data is combined into a single table, tabulating the read counts and relative frequencies for each unique variant in each condition and replicate.
 It also calculates the protein-level consequences of each variant and produces marginal counts and frequencies.